w3c/wai-wcag-mob-overlap/index.md

 title_html: "Web Content Accessibility and Mobile Web:<br>Making a Website Accessible Both for People with Disabilities and for Mobile Devices"
 permalink: /standards/wcag-mobile-overlap/
 layout: default
+archive: This document is archived but still relevant.
 footer: >
   <p>
     <strong>Status:</strong>